microsoft/vscode-docs/docs/java/java-testing.md

 ### Run/Debug test cases

 The Test Runner for Java extension will generate shortcuts (the green play button) on the left side of the class and method definition.
-To run the target test cases, click the green play button.
+To run the target test cases, select the green play button.
 You can also right-click on it to see more options.

 ![Run/Debug Test Cases](images/java-testing/editor-decoration.png)

 ### Test Explorer

 The Test Explorer is a tree view to show all the test cases in your workspace.
-You can click the beaker button on the left-side Activity bar of Visual Studio Code to open it.
+You can select the beaker button on the left-side Activity bar of Visual Studio Code to open it.
 You can also run/debug your test cases and view their test results from there.

 ![Test Explorer](images/java-testing/test_explorer.png)